-- Seven appointed faculty members
+- Seven appointed faculty members and staff professionals

 8.4 Review of Student-Athlete Enrollment in Courses

 The Senior Associate Dean for Undergraduate Education, the FAR and the University Registrar complete a review of courses each semester.
 This process began in Fall 2012, and two members of the FAC were added in Fall 2013.
 All classes with student-athlete enrollment greater than 20 percent of the total enrollment in the class are flagged for a review of the syllabus to ensure that the course requirements, meeting patterns, and grading standards are comparable to other courses at that level.
 Grading patterns of clustered sections are also examined in depth.
-Any concerns identified either in the enrollment or grade level reviews are referred to the Senior Associate Dean for Undergraduate Curriculum, who follows up individually with the chair of the relevant department for further information.
+Any concerns identified either in the enrollment or grade level reviews are referred to the Senior Associate Dean for Undergraduate Education, who follows up individually with the chair of the relevant department for further information.

 The Student Records Dashboard Reports system provides information regarding student course enrollment.
 Implemented by the University Registrar, the Dashboard enables department chairs to monitor compliance with teaching credit hour policies.
 Nearly 700 department users access the system to download pre-built reports and spreadsheets and to create custom queries.